aricmacdonald/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the Git Course.
+This is a sample repo for the Git Course.

 ## Roadmap